alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

     docker logs -f 01f3cf781c79

 If something did go wrong, it's probably a typo in the `docker run` command.
+There are a lot of properties, and there are some quotes that need to be escaped in the `...SASL_JAAS_CONFIG` properties.

 Now login to [Neo4j's Aura console](https://console.neo4j.io/#/) and create a database.
 You'll get a connection URI, a username, and a password.
 Make a note of these.
 We'll need them to configure the connector.